 Compared to staterooms on a large cruise ship, the cabins on the Royal Clipper are small.
 I had two different cabins since my second week stay was a last minute impulse.

 I had two Category 3 staterooms (150 square feet), room 206 the first week, and room 201 the second week.
+Once I unpacked my luggage, it was easy to store my 26 inch tall rolling suitcase under my bed on Royal Clipper — the standard thing do do in all ships.
 The bathroom is all white marble, and very nice; it is as large as most bathrooms I’ve had in standard balcony cabins on large cruise lines.
 We had ports of call every day of both itineraries, and I was only in my room to sleep, shower and change clothes.
 I was traveling solo, and for one person the cabins were perfect.

 For two people, the cabins I had would be small, but workable.
 One note I would make is that cabin 206 was wider than cabin 201.
 Have a look at it here in the Royal Clipper Deck Plan, and you can see that as the ship tapers towards the bow, the cabins would have to be smaller.

 After trips on sailing yachts, I thought the cabins on the Royal Clipper were large for a sailing ship.
-The experience of being on the Royal Clipper is simply nothing like a standard cruise.
+The experience of being on this tall ship is simply nothing like a standard cruise.
 And for all of the wonderful things that this means, having a smaller cabin seemed a small trade-off.
-So when you start thinking about your cabin and the Royal Clipper, remember, think yacht, not CRUISE SHIP.
+So when you start thinking about your cabin and the clipper ship, remember, think yacht, not CRUISE SHIP.